 It's important to us to ensure access to as wide a community as possible, always in line with other touring venues on tours and often much lower.

 We do not however set the ticket prices for all the events that take place in our venues; Brighton Dome has no control over the events of external promoters who hire the venue.
 We do advise and hope to ensure that prices are in line with other venues on the tour and usually cheaper than London.

 Who qualifies for a concession?

 Concession prices are available on some events.
-These are offered to students, over60’s, registered disabled/DLA or ESA/IB.
+These are offered to students, under 16's, over 60’s, JSA/IS, registered disabled/DLA or ESA/IB.
 You need to be able to show valid ID

 Why is a concession not available on all shows?

 We do not set the pricing for all events at Brighton Dome.
 However all events in the Concert Hall offer up to 12 free access assistant tickets to accompany a disabled person attending